Skip to content

 Reading the Modifiers

 | Modifier | Meaning | What It Means For You | |----------|---------|----------------------| | D | Dairy | Contains dairy ingredients or was made on dairy equipment.
 Cannot be eaten with meat. | | DE | Dairy Equipment | No dairy ingredients, but made on equipment also used for dairy.
 Some families treat this as dairy; others treat it as pareve.
 Ask your rabbi. | | M | Meat | Contains meat ingredients.
-Cannot be eaten with dairy. | | F | Fish | Contains fish.
-Can be eaten with dairy but not with meat (in Ashkenazi practice). | | P | Passover | Certified for Passover use.
-This is the HIGHEST standard — Passover products automatically meet year-round requirements. | | Pareve | Neither meat nor dairy | Can be eaten with either.
+Cannot be eaten with dairy. | | P | Passover | Generally means certified for Passover use (the OU prints this as "OU-P").
+See the note below — a lone "P" can also be misread, and Passover certification has its own catch. | | Pareve | Neither meat nor dairy | Can be eaten with either.
 Vegetables, eggs, fish, grains (when certified). | | (no letter) | Pareve by default | If there is no D, M, or other modifier, the product is pareve. |

 Ingredient-Level Gotchas